mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 ## Understanding the cascade

-We now understand why a paragraph nested deep in the structure of your HTML is the same color as the CSS applied to the body, and from the introductory lessons, we have an understanding of how to change the CSS applied to something at any point in the document — whether by assigning CSS to an element or creating a class.
-We will now take a proper look at how the cascade defines which CSS rules apply when more than one thing could style an element.
+We now understand why a paragraph nested deep in the structure of your HTML is the same color as the CSS applied to the body.
+From the introductory lessons, we have an understanding of how to change the CSS applied to something at any point in the document — whether by assigning CSS to an element or by creating a class.
+We will now take a proper look at how the cascade defines which CSS rules apply when more than one rule could style an element.

 There are three factors to consider, listed here in increasing order of importance.
 Later ones overrule earlier ones: